Daneelgames/HOLY-OCEAN-repo/PartyFpsTactics/Assets/Fraktalia/VoxelGenerator/Scripts/Internal/COLLECTION_PLACEHOLDER/README.txt

 Note:
-This folder contains placeholder of the Burst and Collection package.
+This folder contains placeholder of the Burst and a snapshot of the Collection package.
-Placeholder for collections is a sample of the collection package v 0.1.0.
+The collection package is a snapshot of the collection package v 0.1.0. in order to avoid hazzles caused by Unity.

-After installing the "Collections" package, these files are not compiled anymore.